Ghayyur Akhtar: Early life and education

 Akhtar was born on 5 October 1945 in Lahore, Punjab, British India.
 He received his Bachelor of Arts degree from the University of the Punjab in Lahore.

 His younger brother Zill-e-Subhan was also an actor.

 Career

+Actor

 He began his acting career in the 1970s with Radio Pakistan.

 He was known as "Hameed Bhai (O Ho Ho Ho)" from his performance on the television serial Sona Chandi and Chacha Barkat from Radio Pakistan because of his "O Ho Ho Ho" dialogue.

 He shifted his career to television in the 1980s and appeared on PTV classic serials like Sona Chandi, Khawaja and Son, Waris and soaps like Ainak Wala Jin.

 He also appeared in mainstream cinema in Direct Hawaldar (1985), but television drama remained his major field.

 He also appeared on the Din News political talk show Wah Wah as a Chaudary for over a year.

+Screenwriter

+He wrote stage plays, including Kutkutarian.